Crocheting in rows

 - Row 3.
 1 turning chain.
 Repeat row 2.
 Continue your work till you have a desired length of fabric.

 If you didn't forget to chain 1 turning chain (ch 1) before starting each new row, and followed instructions exactly, that's what you will get. ( See the picture above.)

 The same crocheting instructions can be presented as a chart.
 If you are a visual person (like the majority of people), you might like it better.
 Every stitch in a chart has it's own symbol.

-You can see that chart for the double crocheting looks pretty much the same way like for the single crocheting.
+You can see that the chart for the double crocheting looks pretty much the same way like for the single crocheting.
 Just follow the chart.
-But there are a few key moments you have to remember crocheting double crochet:
+Nevertheless, there are a few key moments you have to remember crocheting double crochet:

-First stitch of the first row make into the fourth chain
+- First stitch of the first row make into the fourth chain from the hook.

 - At the end of each row make 3 turning chains.
 If you find there is a hole at the start of the rows, chain 2 instead of 3 to get the needed height.

 That's it!
 Just follow the chart.